pwr-personalization/pwr-personalization.github.io/index.md

 ## Description
-Generalizing models are often unable to produce a personalized prediction for a individual user.
+Generalizing models are often unable to produce a personalized prediction for an individual user.
 Personalized methods often yield better results but at the cost of an increased training complexity, especially in big-data scenarios, when frequent re-training is necessary.
 We propose a __retrieval__ based approach that performs similar to SOTA personalization algorithms,